 How to Actually Study for the INBDE: What Moves the Needle

 At the end of the day, everyone tends to gravitate towards different study methods.
 I'm not going to tell you to make a color-coded Anki deck or watch 40 hours of videos.
 That stuff has its place, but however you choose to passively study, what I do believe is it's not what's going to carry you on exam day.
-I'll get to what actually does.
+I’m going to talk about what I think actually does.

 Before I took the INBDE, I went through a structured prep program, one of the well-known ones.
 I put in the time.
 I watched the lectures, I went through the material, I checked all the boxes.
 And going through that process did teach me a fair amount.
 But when I finished it, passed, and reflected on what actually moved the needle for me, the answer of what I would have done more of was glaring.
-INBDE practice questions.
+It was not the structured prep program.
+It was INBDE practice questions.
 At the end of the day, the questions were the thing.

 If you're trying to figure out how to study for the INBDE, this is what I actually believe: build a content foundation, then shift into high-volume question practice at speed and stay there.
 Everything else is just support.